Northern Gallery

 The gallery is located between the Rue Neuve/Nieuwstraat and the Boulevard Adolphe Max/Adolphe Maxlaan.
-It is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 3, 4 and 5.
+It is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 4, 5 and 10.

 History

-The Northern Passage was erected in 1881–82 according to the plans of the architect Henri Rieck at the request of the Société anonyme du Musée et du Passage du Nord.
+The Northern Gallery was erected in 1881–82 according to the plans of the architect Henri Rieck at the request of the Société anonyme du Musée et du Passage du Nord.
 The project focused on the development of the Central Boulevards and the new shopping gallery was to constitute a direct and covered link between the Place De Brouckère/De Brouckèreplein and the Boulevard du Nord/Noordlaan (today's Boulevard Adolphe Max/Adolphe Maxlaan) with the Rue Neuve/Nieuwstraat.

 Executed in an eclectic style and inaugurated on 25 May 1882, the gallery was lined at that time with 34 shops and a museum on the ground floor, while the upper floors were reserved for all kinds of cultural activities.
-The monumental facades are richly decorated, notably with sculptures by Joseph Berteux and Albert Desenfants.
-At the beginning of the 21st century, there are only 20 stores left as a result of some amalgamations of stores.
+The monumental façades are richly decorated, notably with sculptures by Joseph Berteux and Albert Desenfants.
+At the beginning of the 21st century, there are only twenty stores left as a result of some amalgamations of stores.
 The halls of the museum are now used as seminar rooms, a fitness room and rooms of the Hotel Métropole.

-Certain parts of the Northern Passage, namely the facades on the street side, the interior facades, the domed glass roof and the floors were designated a historic monument on 13 April 1995.
+Certain parts of the Northern Gallery, namely the façades on the street side, the interior façades, the domed glass roof and the floors, received protected status on 13 April 1995.